 - Have weakness in your arms for the first month

-Someone who can help you should stay with you in your home for at least the first 1 - 2 weeks.
+Have a person who can help you stay in your home for at least the first 1-2 weeks.

-Stay active during your recovery, but be sure to start slowly and increase your activity little by little.
+Stay active during your recovery.
+Be sure to start slowly and increase your activity little by little.

 - Do not stand or sit in the same spot for too long.
 Move around a little bit.

-- Walking is a good exercise for the lungs and heart after surgery.
+- Walking is a good exercise for the lungs and heart.
 Take it slowly at first.

-- Climbing stairs is okay, but be careful.
-Balance may be a problem, so hold onto the railing.
+- Climb stairs carefully because balance may be a problem.
+Hold onto the railing.
 Rest part way up the stairs if you need to.
 Begin with someone walking with you.

-- You can do light household chores, such as setting the table or folding clothes.
+- It is okay to do light household chores, such as setting the table or folding clothes.

-- Stop if you feel short of breath, dizzy, or have any pain in your chest.
+- Stop your activity if you feel short of breath, dizzy, or have any pain in your chest.

 Do not drive for at least 4 - 6 weeks after your surgery.
 The twisting movements needed to turn the steering wheel may pull on your incision.